artwork321/codebrew2024/README.md

 ## Features

-- Search for charitable organizations by category or location
+- Search for charitable organizations by category
 - View detailed information about each organization

 ## Getting Started